 Faculty member in the Department of Consumer Science in the School of Human Ecology, author, speaker and public sociologist.

-Doctoral student in Human Development and Family Studies, project assistant for MORE.
+Doctoral student in Human Development and Family Studies, teaching assistant for Consuming Happiness, and project assistant for MORE.

 Late founder of the Equality in Marriage Institute, vocal advocate for women’s financial equality, and sponsor, advisor and partner in the MORE initiative.
 She served as Co-Chair for 4W Circles of Friends.

-Feel free to contact Christine and Emily by e-mailing email@example.com.
+Feel free to contact Christine and Dayana by e-mailing email@example.com.